• Home

 With everything comes time and usually with time comes money.

-With insurance this will be a LOT less as most insurance companies DO accept a sleep study as being covered.
+With insurance this will be a lot less as most insurance companies do accept a sleep study as being covered.

 The reasons for this route being more costly is probably self explanatory.

-Anyway, when you have people staying up all night to watch and monitor your sleep, it definitely is going to cost more compared to them NOT being there.
+Anyway, when you have people staying up all night to watch and monitor your sleep, it definitely is going to cost more compared to them not being there.

 Yet, 75% of the time it works just fine.